Vincennes Historic District

 - Indiana Landmarks Grants & Loans for Preservation Organizations: Indiana Landmarks provides grants and loans to assist local preservation organizations with research, education and restoration of historic landmarks.

 Started in 1990, VKPF saves historic materials from properties selected for demolition or otherwise dramatically altered.
-Materials are available for reuse in properties in the Vincennes Historic District.
-Contact Rene’ Vermillion for information.
+Materials are available for sale.
+Contact us for information.

 - Learn how property values rise with local historic district designation: Preservation & Property Values